daily word - resolutions

 Add new comment

-daily word - resemblance
+daily word - your workload

 Dale Cresap's picture